Kingxukai/linux/Documentation/sound/alsa-configuration.rst

 The power-management is supported.

-This module is aliased as snd-cs4232 since it provides the old snd-cs4232 functionality, too.
+This module is aliased as snd-cs4232 since it provides the woke old snd-cs4232 functionality, too.

 Module snd-cs4281